OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 ### Activity
 Track and record all security defects in a central location.
 This location can be team, project, or organisation-wide.
 Give defects meaningful categories, and prioritise them based on the risk they pose.

-Sources of defects include, but are not limited to, those discovered via:
+Sources of defects and violations include, but are not limited to, those discovered via:

 - Threat assessments
 - Developers during self or peer code review